 How to Avoid Static Shock on a Treadmill?

 Before purchasing a treadmill, make sure it is of top-notch quality and doesn’t have worn-out components.
-Once you have purchased a durable and strong model, you can take some other measures to prevent getting shocked.
+Once you have purchased a durable and strong model, you can take some other measures to avoid the treadmill shocking you.
 Here are some things that you need to do.

 Put a Mat under the Treadmill